 When you use Remote Desktop Protocol (RDP) to connect to a remote machine, you may notice that the FireDaemon Pro toolbar looks distorted.
 The reason why it happens is that by default Clear Type Font Smoothing is disabled in the server side of your RDP session.
 The lack of Font Smoothing can make the toolbar in FireDaemon Pro look distorted.
 This needs to be turned on manually, both on the host and remote computers.
 This guide explains how to do it.

-On the host computerVisit the Remote Desktop Protocol client.
-You can access the client by typing "Remote Desktop Protocol" in the Start search bar.
+On the host computerOpen the Remote Desktop Connection (RDP) client.
+You can access the client by typing "Remote Desktop Connection" in the Start search bar.

 Enter the name of the remote computer.
-This can be the computer's name in your network or the IP address.
+This can be the computer's name on your network or the IP address.
 Click "More Details" to enter your username and password.

 Enter your username on the remote computer.
 Ensure that this username requires a password to log on to Windows.